National Reconciliation Week

 Celebrating Aboriginal and Torres Strait Islander culture on campus

-To mark this year’s National Reconciliation Week from the 27 May – 3 June 2014, we transformed our campus into an interactive canvas of Aboriginal and Torres Strait Islander culture for a week long celebration of culture and creativity.
+To mark this year’s National Reconciliation Week from the 27 May – 3 June 2015, we will be celebrating and collaborating with local community for a week long celebration of Aboriginal and Torres Strait Islander culture and creativity.

 Wartime Legends - Aborignal and Torres Strait Islander Recognition